benedictus79/Hotm4rtei/README.md

 # Hotm4rtei Script

 ## Description
-This Python script is designed so you can watch the classes with your materials offline and anywhere!
+This Python script is designed so you can attend classes with your materials offline and anywhere!

 ## Prerequisites